 In all bigger cities of India you always have a choice between Indian food and Western food.
 Outside major cities more likely you will not have that choice.
 But prices…,well, they differ.
 Though for western tourist they may look like the same – cheap and cheap.

-You know, there kind of isn’t a big difference between 1 euro and 1,5 euro for a meal, when you are used to pay 5 or 10 euros for the same at home.
+You know, there kind of isn’t a big difference between 1 EUR and 1.5 EUR for a meal, when you are used to pay 5 or 10 EUR for the same at home.
 But still it’s a 50% difference.

 Food costs for a month – 120 x 3 x 30 x 2 persons = 21 600 INR.